 There are several hotels within the park at varying price points.
 Staying the valley proper has pros and cons- the pros is that you’re in the freaking valley and it’s stunining, the cons is that in the busy season getting around can take a good long while because Yosemite Valley gets super, super clogged with traffic.
 (PRO TIP: This year in 2021, with the park operating at half capacity- is the PERFECT time to stay in the valley in the summer and fall months.
 There’s nothing like waking up at sunrise and walking around El Cap Meadow all alone, feeling like you have the place to yourself).

 The Ahwahnee is a grand hotel nestled in the valley, along with Yosemite Valley Lodge which is a great family friendly option.
-Yosemite also has a number of “glamping” sale accommodations like Curry Village, Housekeeping Camp, and Toulomne Meadow Lodge- but all of these options are closed in 2021 due to COVID.
+Yosemite also has a number of “glamping” sale accommodations like Curry Village, Housekeeping Camp, and Toulomne Meadow Lodge.

 There are tons (and I mean tons) of airbnb’s in and all around Yosemite.
 Word to the wise: when you look at options, definitely use google maps to see how long it takes to get from the nearest town of your Airbnb, to the Yosemite Valley Visitors center. *That* will give you a good estimate of how far you will need to drive.

-Alright, lets talk nuts and bolts.
-While I’m based out of Phoenix, Arizona, I’m in California super often, and travel all over the western United States Also!
-I don’t charge travel fees for any stateside elopement or adventure wedding.
-That way you don’t have to worry about additional travel costs to get me from here to there.
+I’m based out of Flagstaff, Arizona but I’m in California super often.
+And I don’t charge travel fees for any stateside elopement or adventure wedding.
 So what’s included and what does it cost?

 Four hours: $4000 | Eight Hours: $6000 | One 8-hr day + 4 hr day: $8500

-Wanna see a whole shebang?
-Are you a visual learner, like me?
+Still not sure about Yosemite?
 I get it- there’s so many amazing places on earth (and even just in Yosemite!) that it can be tough to pick an elopement spot.
-So look no further: here’s an epic as hell elopement to see from start to end.
+So to help you visualize what your amazing Yosemite elopement could look like, here’s an epic as hell elopement to see from start to end.